LinuxCNC/linuxcnc/src/hal/classicladder/README.txt

 When editing, use the pointer of the toolbar if you want only to modify properties, else select the element you want to place in the rung.

-Since v0.5.3, many rungs can be displayed at the same time, and you can use a vertical scollbar.
+Many rungs can be displayed at the same time, and you can use a vertical scollbar.
 The current rung is the rung with the blue bars on each side.
-It is automatically selected for the moment : it is the toppest rung which is completely visible.
+When window resized, it is automatically selected by choosing the toppest rung which is completely visible.
+You can manually select one between the others below (if you can see them with a large vertical window).

 Since v0.5.5, the program can be split in many sections.
 There is a window 'Sections manager' where you can see all the sections defined, add/delete a section,